cahillcahillcahill/prawn-clothing/README.md

 ## Prawn Clothing

-## Based on a tutorial project from Zero To Mastery, taught by Yihua Zhang and Andrei Neagoie
+React, Redux, Styled Components, Firebase, Stripe integration.
+Based on a tutorial project from Zero To Mastery, taught by Yihua Zhang and Andrei Neagoie